mathieuancelin/elem-vdom/readme.md

 Elem.render(MyAwesomeNode, '#container');
 ```

-As you construct the node tree with functions and arrays, it is prettry easy to map and filter model objects to render your components easily (see the Todo List example above).
+As you construct the node tree with functions and arrays, it is pretty easy to map and filter model objects to render your components easily (see the Todo List example above).

 Attributes use camel case shaped keys, so something like `backgroundColor` will be rendered as `background-color`.
 Also, you can notice that the `class` attribute is named `className`.
 Also, you can provide an object for `className` value with boolean as values.
 Every key with a false value will not be rendered.